Betsy-Tacy Houses

 The Betsy-Tacy Houses are a pair of historic houses in Mankato, Minnesota that were the childhood homes of author Maud Hart Lovelace and her childhood friend, Frances Kenney.
-Lovelace used these houses as inspiration for the settings of her "Betsy-Tacy" book series.
+Lovelace used these houses as the basis for the settings of her popular "Betsy-Tacy" book series.
 The houses are owned and operated together as a museum by the Betsy-Tacy Society.

 History

-The childhood homes of Maud Hart Lovelace (Betsy) and Frances Kenney (Tacy) in Mankato, Minnesota, are not only significant for being their residences but also for inspiring the beloved "Betsy-Tacy" book series.
+The childhood homes of Maud Hart Lovelace (Betsy) and Frances Kenney (Tacy), based in Mankato, Minnesota, served to inspire the fictionalised "Deep Valley" of the "Betsy-Tacy" books.
+As of 2009, the properties are owned and maintained by the Society.

 Both houses are located on Center Street located in the historic Lincoln Park neighborhood of Mankato, Minnesota and are within shouting distance of each other, reflecting the close proximity and friendship between Betsy and Tacy in the books.

 Betsy's House

 Maud Hart Lovelace's house located at 333 Center Street her home from 1892 to 1906.
 Now a museum run by the Betsy-Tacy Society they offer tours that recreate the atmosphere of Maud's childhood.
 There is a historical marker outside the house commemorating its significance.